Want a sure thing to improve your sales performance sevenfold?

 But…

-If you want to do account planning best practices the hard way, here are our account planning best practices tips.
+If you want to do account planning the hard way, here are some account planning best practices tips.

 Make Your MAPP

-Account planning best practices can be reduced to one acronym: MAPP (Map, Align, Prepare, Performance).
+Account planning best practices can be summarized in one acronym: MAPP (Map, Align, Prepare, Performance).
+It works like this:

-First of all, account planning is a process that produces a product: the account plan.
+First of all, account planning is a process that produces a solution: the account plan.

-For many companies that account plan resides in a static PowerPoint presentation and a few spreadsheets.
-This is the hard way.
+For many companies, that account plan resides in a static PowerPoint presentation and a few spreadsheets.
+This is the hard way to plan accounts.

-The best way is to create one using your CRM like Salesforce.
+The best way to create an account plan is to use a CRM like Salesforce.
 (More on this later.)

-Even if you don’t show your account plan to a single soul, I promise you that all this upfront effort produces a huge ROI.
+Even if you don’t show your account plan to a single soul, we promise that all this upfront effort produces a huge ROI.

 As Abraham Lincoln said, “Give me six hours to chop down a tree and I will spend the first four sharpening the ax.”